All our content written by humans for humans

 A secure media streaming server must include DRM (like Widevine, FairPlay, and PlayReady), tokenized streaming URLs, and AES-256 encryption to deter piracy.

 Additional security layers such as IP whitelisting, geo-blocking, session-based watermarking, and firewalls offer enhanced protection against unauthorized access.
-For enterprise setups, integrate IAM (Identity Access Management) systems to manage roles and permissions.
+For enterprise video management, integrate IAM (Identity Access Management) systems to manage roles and permissions.

 6. CDN Integration: